AssaAbloy-GlobalSolutions/axon-extension-dynamodb/README.md

-## Axon DynamoDB Extension

-The Axon Framework DynamoDB Extension extends the Axon Framework for building event-driven microservice systems.
+## Axon Framework - DynamoDB Extension
-Based on Domain Driven Design, CQRS, and Event Sourcing principles, this extension provides essential building blocks such as Aggregate factories, Repositories, Command, Event and Query Buses, and an Event Store.

-This DynamoDB extension streamlines infrastructure management, letting you concentrate on your business functionality.
-The repository adds an extension to the Axon Framework that uses DynamoDB for persistence, serving as an EventStorageEngine (for use with an EventStore) and TokenStore.
-Enjoy a well-structured application with the Axon Framework DynamoDB Extension.
+This repository adds an extension to the Axon Framework that uses DynamoDB for persistence, serving as an `EventStorageEngine` (for use with an `EventStore`) and a `TokenStore`.
+[Axon Framework](https://developer.axoniq.io/axon-framework/overview) is a framework for building evolutionary, event-driven microservice systems based on the principles of Domain-Driven Design (DDD), Command-Query Responsibility Separation (CQRS), and Event Sourcing.

+At ASSA ABLOY Global Solutions we build cloud-based services to support our various business areas.
+We have been using Event Sourcing and CQRS for a long time when building our services, and also the Axon Framework.
+We host all our services in AWS and wanted a light-weight and AWS native solution to data storage.
+DynamoDB is not a perfect fit for an event store, but we still see a lot of advantages with DynamoDB over e.g. an Aurora RDS instance.
+It is easier to manage, it has built in autoscaling of both performance and storage, it is cheaper, etc. We have managed to come up with an implementation using DynamoDB that we feel is stable and scalable enough for us to use internally, and hope others might also benefit from this extension.

 ## Usage